Guy Scott: Political career

-In 1990, Scott joined the Movement for Multi-Party Democracy (MMD) and was elected to be chair of its Agriculture Committee during the first party convention.
+In 1990, Scott returned to Zambia and joined the Movement for Multi-Party Democracy (MMD) and was elected to be chair of its Agriculture Committee during the first party convention.

-He was elected as Member of Parliament for Mpika Central on the MMD ticket in the National Assembly during the 1991 general election and was subsequently appointed as Minister of Agriculture, Food and Fisheries.
+Scott was elected as Member of Parliament for Mpika Central on the MMD ticket in the National Assembly during the 1991 general election and was subsequently appointed Minister of Agriculture, Food and Fisheries.
 He presided over a number of policy reforms and was responsible for managing the "drought of the century" in January and February 1992.
 There was no reserve maize in Zambia and none in southern Africa, so emergency arrangements had to be made to import it from overseas and move it into Zambia on dilapidated rail and road networks.
 He also oversaw the drought recovery "bumper harvest" of 1992–93.
-However, he was sacked by President Chiluba on 15 April 1993.
+However, he was sacked by President Frederick Chiluba on 15 April 1993.

-In 1996, Scott resigned from the MMD to form the Lima Party together with Ben Kapita, the president of the ZNFU.
+In 1996, Scott resigned from the MMD to form the Lima Party together with Ben Kapita, the president of the Zambia National Farmers Union.
 He piloted the merger between the Lima Party and other parties including Dean Mungomba's Zambia Democratic Congress to form the Zambia Alliance for Progress.
 In 2001, he returned to politics and joined the Patriotic Front, returning to the National Assembly after being elected MP for Lusaka Central in the 2006 general election.
+He was an active and vocal critic of Chinese debt diplomacy.

-Vice-President
+Vice-president

 Guy Scott attending the United States–Africa Leaders Summit.

 A presidential election was held on 20 September 2011, and final results released on 23 September 2011 showed the Patriotic Front's presidential candidate, Michael Sata, winning over MMD's Rupiah Banda by a large margin.
-Scott was sworn in as Vice-president of the Republic of Zambia on 29 September 2011, the first white Zambian deputy leader since its independence.
+Scott was sworn in as vice-president of the Republic of Zambia on 29 September 2011, the first white Zambian deputy leader since its independence.
+Concurrent with his vice-presidency tenure, he was once again the Lusaka Central member of parliament.

 Shortly after his election, The Guardian quoted Scott as saying: "I have long suspected Zambia is moving from a post-colonial to a cosmopolitan condition.
 People's minds are changing: they are no longer sitting back and dwelling on what was wrong about colonialism".
-Referring to a 2012 meeting with former U.S. President George W. Bush (who sponsors various charity initiatives in Zambia), he said, "when they introduced me as Vice President, he thought they were kidding".
+Referring to a 2012 meeting with former United States President George W. Bush (who sponsors various charity initiatives in Zambia), he said, "when they introduced me as Vice President, he thought they were kidding".